Bringing Theatrical Events to the Island

 Join us for Play Club - an informal gathering where we read plays out loud.
 You can read a part or just listen.
 Each reading is followed by a light hearted analytical chat.
 Participants are welcome to bring a finger food to share.
 It's always a lot of fun and it's a great way to meet new people, make friends and learn more about the theatre and the CITC.

-CITC Offers Summer Theatre Events on Third ThursdaysJune through August
+CITC Offers Summer Theatre Events on Third ThursdaysJuly 16 and August 20

 The 3rd Thursday of the Month

 CCA Headquarters (6309 Church Street)3rd Thursday Theatre is CITC's summer theatre program and each month offers something different.
-Join us in the summer months for one act plays, poems, monologues and improv on the third Thursday of each month, June - August.
-This past summer's program included:
+Join us for one act plays, poems, monologues or improv.Last summer's program included:

 - June 2104 - Three one act plays: Epiphany, The Woman Who Wanted her Husband, and Hot Potato.
 See photo album.